Back to DWU AI Articles

 Allegiant's balance sheet reflects the company's diversified business model and the significant non-airline assets it carries.
 As of year-end 2024:

-Debt Structure: Allegiant carries moderate leverage, with debt primarily comprised of aircraft financing (secured by aircraft collateral) and unsecured term loans.
-Debt levels are manageable relative to EBITDA, with coverage ratios supporting investment-grade consideration on selective metrics.
+Debt Structure: Allegiant carries debt primarily comprised of aircraft financing (secured by aircraft collateral) and unsecured term loans (SEC 10-K FY2024).
+The company's debt levels and coverage ratios are disclosed in SEC filings.

-Sunseeker Resort Impairment: The most significant 2024 balance sheet event was the $322 million non-cash impairment charge on Allegiant's Sunseeker Resort subsidiary.
-Sunseeker is a 215-room resort on Isla Blanca, near South Padre Island, Texas, developed as a leisure destination offering packaged vacation products integrating Allegiant flights and resort accommodations.
+Sunseeker Resort Impairment7: A significant 2024 balance sheet event was the $322 million non-cash impairment charge on Allegiant's Sunseeker Resort subsidiary (SEC 10-K FY2024).
+Sunseeker is a 785-room resort in Charlotte Harbor, Florida, developed as a leisure destination offering packaged vacation products integrating Allegiant flights and resort accommodations.

 Fleet and Operations: Transition to Modern Aircraft